Geico quietly takes down ad referencing Civil War massacre of black soldiers

 “While a lot — maybe most — white listeners will hear a quirky ad and not think anything of it, for Black Americans it may well trigger some very distressing emotions,” Smithers said in an email.
 “That’s the power of advertising — it encodes cultural and historical narratives in subtle ways that allow advertisers to claim plausible deniability when it comes to offensive or insensitive content.”

-Ford said Geico has a responsibility to teach others about the history behind the phrase, Fort Pillow.
+Ford said Geico has a responsibility to teach others about the history behind Fort Pillow.

-“Withdraw it and admit their ignorance and apologize, number one,” he said, when asked how Geico should respond.
+“Withdraw it and admit their ignorance and apologize, number one,” he said, when asked how the insurer should respond.
 “And number two, do something proactive to help educate folk about Fort Pillow and other atrocities that occurred.”